fr33m0nk/clj-alpakka-kafka/doc/examples.md

 - This topology consumes messages
 - `s/map` executes mapping function with 2 messages being processed in parallel and produces multiple producer records
 - These producer-records are wrapped in `producer/multi-producer-message-envelope` which ensures offset commits only happen when all the producer-records are published
-- Then we will publish messages to another topic and commit offsets to Kafka via `s/to-mat` and `producer/committable-sink`
+- Then we will publish messages to another topic and commit offsets to Kafka via `s/via` and `producer/flexi-flow` and `committer/flow`
-- Finally, we run the stream with our actor-system using `s/run`
+- Finally, we run the RestartSource with our actor-system using `s/run-with`
 ```clojure
 (defn test-stream-with-error-handling
   [actor-system restart-settings consumer-settings committer-settings producer-settings consumer-topics producer-topic]